carlossando/RoboticArmWithVision/README.md

 Install processing 3.5.4 or the latest stable release, and open it.

-Go to Sketch -> Import Library -> Add Library... and search for
+To install the library go to Sketch -> Import Library -> Add Library... and search for

     Box2D for Processing

-To install the proyect you can download the zip file or you can clone it
+To install the project you can download the zip file or you can clone it

     $ git clone https://github.com/carlossando/RoboticArmWithVision.git